Chapter 3 Infectious Diseases Related to Travel

-Viral hemorrhagic fevers (VHFs) are caused by several families of enveloped RNA viruses: filoviruses (Ebola and Marburg viruses), arenaviruses (Lassa fever, Lujo, Guanarito, Machupo, Junin, Sabia, and Chapare viruses), bunyaviruses (Rift Valley fever [RVF], Crimean-Congo hemorrhagic fever [CCHF], and hantaviruses), and flaviviruses (dengue, yellow fever, Omsk hemorrhagic fever, Kyasanur Forest disease, and Alkhurma viruses); see the Dengue and Yellow Fever sections in this chapter.
+Viral hemorrhagic fevers (VHFs) are caused by several families of enveloped RNA viruses: filoviruses (Ebola and Marburg hemorrhagic fever), arenaviruses (Lassa fever, Lujo, Guanarito, Machupo, Junin, Sabia, and Chapare viruses), bunyaviruses (Rift Valley fever [RVF], Crimean-Congo hemorrhagic fever [CCHF], and hantaviruses), and flaviviruses (dengue, yellow fever, Omsk hemorrhagic fever, Kyasanur Forest disease, and Alkhurma viruses) (also see the Dengue and Yellow Fever sections in this chapter).

 Some VHFs are spread person to person through direct contact with symptomatic patients, body fluids, or cadavers or through inadequate infection control in a hospital setting (filoviruses, arenaviruses, CCHF virus).
 Zoonotic spread may occur from contact with the following:

-- Livestock via slaughter or consumption of raw meat from infected animals and, potentially, unpasteurized milk (CCHF, RVF, Alkhurma viruses)
+- Livestock via slaughter or consumption of raw meat from infected animals or unpasteurized milk (CCHF, RVF, Alkhurma viruses)

 - Bushmeat, likely via slaughter or consumption of infected animals (Ebola, Marburg viruses)

-- Rodents via inhalation of or contact with materials contaminated with rodent excreta (arenaviruses, hantaviruses)
+- Rodent (arenaviruses, hantaviruses) via inhalation of or contact with materials contaminated with rodent excreta

 - Other reservoir species, such as bats (Ebola, Marburg viruses)

-The viruses that cause VHFs are distributed over much of the globe.
-Each virus is associated with ≥1 nonhuman host or vector species, restricting the virus and the initial contamination to the areas inhabited by these species.
+The viruses that cause VHF are distributed over much of the globe.
+Each virus is associated with 1 or more nonhuman host or vector species, restricting the virus and the initial contamination to the areas inhabited by these species.
 The diseases caused by these viruses are seen in people living in or having visited these areas.
 Humans are incidental hosts for these enzootic diseases; however, person-to-person transmission of some viruses can result in large human outbreaks.
 Specific viruses are addressed below.

 Ebola and Marburg: Filoviral Diseases

-Growing evidence indicates that fruit bats are the natural reservoir for filoviruses.
+Fruit bats (Rousettus aegypticacus) are the natural reservoirs for Marburg virus, and bats are also the suspected reservoir species for the viruses within the genus Ebolavirus.
 Outbreaks occur when a person becomes infected after exposure to the reservoir species or a secondarily infected nonhuman primate and then transmits the virus to other people in the community.
-Four cases of Marburg hemorrhagic fever have occurred in travelers visiting caves harboring bats, including Kitum cave in Kenya and a python cave in Maramagambo Forest, Uganda.
+Four cases of Marburg hemorrhagic fever have occurred in travelers visiting caves harboring bats, including Kitum cave in Kenya and Python cave in Maramagambo Forest, Uganda.
 Miners have also acquired Marburg infection from working in underground mines harboring bats in the Democratic Republic of the Congo and Uganda.